HanifaElahi/HanifaElahi/README.md

 - Skilled in CRM experimentation, analyzing acquisition, retention, and feature performance.
 - Strong ability to assess in-app user behavior, sales funnel efficiency, and product usability.
 - Automate repetitive data tasks to enhance productivity and resource management.
+- Proficient in documentation, crafting clear and comprehensive reports, as well as detailed data and analytics process workflows, to ensure transparency and facilitate knowledge sharing across teams.

 # 🛠️ Technologies & Tools